Staff

 Manager, Communications

-Tammy is a seasoned non-profit management professional with over 18 years’ experience in marketing, branding and communications, public relations, community building, mission delivery, stakeholder relations, advocacy, staff management, general business administration, and Board governance.
+Tammy is rewarded and motivated by working with organizations that are cause-related that make real change in this world to become a better and brighter place.
+She is a seasoned non-profit management professional with over 18 years of experience in marketing, branding and communications, public relations, community building, mission delivery, stakeholder relations, advocacy, staff management, general business administration, and Board governance.

-She also holds extensive knowledge in strategic and operational planning, program and event management, cultivation, recognition and stewardship, non-profit administration, and non-profit messaging.
+Tammy also holds extensive knowledge in strategic and operational planning, program and event management, cultivation, recognition and stewardship, non-profit administration, and non-profit messaging.
 She received her Business Diploma in 2000 from Red River College.

 Before coming to Research Manitoba, Tammy was a Manager of Communications & Stakeholder Relations (Genome Prairie), Director of Development (IISD Experimental Lakes Area), Director of Marketing and Development (Variety, the Children’s Charity) and Director of Member and Public Relations (Manitoba Dental Association).